 If considering Up-sizing as an option which allows vehicle owners to customize their vehicle by installing lower aspect ratio tyres on wider, and larger diameter rims.
 The following are important tyre related aspects that need to be considered in every plus-sizing application:

 1. Load Capacity – must be equal to or greater than Original Equipment tyre fitment.

 2. Inflation Pressure – never use a tyre inflation pressure lower than the Original Equipment manufacturer’s recommendations.
-Maintain pressure relationship between the front and rear axle tyes.
-See below for more detailed information, for example if replacing Standard Load tyres with Extra Load (Reinforced) tires.
+Maintain pressure relationship between the front and rear axle tyres.
+See below for more detailed information, for example if replacing Standard Load tyres with Extra Load (Reinforced) tyres.

-3. Speed Rating – must be equal to or greater than Original Equipment tire fitment.
+3. Speed Rating – must be equal to or greater than Original Equipment tyre fitment.

 4. Rolling Circumference – the Original Equipment rolling circumference should be maintained as closely as possible.